TheToxicSideOfMe/restaurant-agent/Readme.md

 ### `POST /api/chat`

-Send a message to the agent.
+Send a message to the agent programmatically.

 ```json
 {